curityio/spa-using-curitytokenhandler/DEPLOYMENT.md

 127.0.0.1 www.product.example bff.product.example login.example.com
 ```

-Download a [Trial License](https://developer.curity.io/free-trial) from the developer portal with access to the applications / token handler feature.\
-Rename it to `license.json` and copy it into the root folder of this project.

 Use the [Curity developer portal](https://developer.curity.io/releases/token-handler) to download one of the OAuth Proxy zip files to the root folder of this project:

 - [Kong OAuth Proxy 2.0.0+](https://developer.curity.io/releases/token-handler?proxy=kong)